-The Melges 24 is such a strict one-design fleet and it’s been around for 20-some years.
+The Melges 24 is such a strict one-design fleet and it’s been around for 30 years.
 Why should people come into the class now?

 "Since its inception, the Melges 24 has been such a fun boat to sail in regards to its performance.
 It goes well upwind, and downwind it’s a hoot.
 The last day at Key West Race Week, we had big wind and huge waves, and we were just ripping around, ploughing through waves and planning.